 and welcome to our German Word of the Day.
-This time we will take a close look at the meanings and mechanics of the great word :
+This time, with a look a close look at the meanings and mechanics of the great word :

-Anyway, to understand the difference between denken and nachdenken let’s look at how the words are used.
-Denken is first of all the general act of thinking, so this is what humans can do while animals can not.
+Denken is first of all used for the general act of thinking.
+So this is kind of what humans can do while animals can not.
 As René Go-Cart said…

 - Ich denke, also bin ich.